guvener/fasttext-on-lambda/README.md

 zip -r fasttext-language-model.zip pretrained
 ```

-## Lambda function handler in Python
+## Create a lambda function in Python
-Create a lambda function for `Python 3.10` runtime and using `arm64` architecture (if you are using layer in this repostirory).
+Configure for `Python 3.10` runtime and using `arm64` architecture (if you are using layer provided in this repostirory).

-Copy contents from `handler.py` file to your function.

-Make sure your 2 layers are attached to new function.
+Copy contents from `handler.py` file to your function and make sure your 2 layers are attached to new function.

 ### Test Deployment
 A test event JSON object is provided in test directory to mock the structure of request and response.